 Set Up Automatic Payments

-- Set up automatic payments.
-Your payment history is the most significant factor in your score, so setting up automatic payments ensures you never miss a due date.
+- Make on-time payments.
+Since payment history is the most significant factor in your score, setting up automatic payments for all your bills is a great way to build a positive track record.

 - Diversify your credit mix.
-Lenders like to see that you can responsibly manage different types of credit, such as credit cards, installment loans, and mortgages.
+Lenders like to see that you can responsibly manage different types of credit, such as installment loans and revolving credit cards.

 The Bottom Line